rycus86/docker-pygen/README.md

                         notifications.
 If there is only one argument it will be used for both MIN and MAX.
 The defaults are: 0.5 and 2 seconds.
+  --repeat <SECONDS>    Optional interval in seconds to re-run the target
+                        generation after an event and execute the action if the target has changed.
+Defaults to 0 meaning the generation will not be repeated.
   --events <EVENT> [<EVENT> ...]
                         Docker events to watch and trigger updates for (default: start, stop, die, health_status)